0x8/iwlist_parser/README.md

 etc.

-Note that "ens33" is probably a bad example as it is typically the default _ethernet_ interface (and this program requires a _wireless_ interface) it simply illustrates the point that the name of the device doesn't matter so long as it is a string and a valid wireless device name.
+Note that although "ens33" is probably a bad example as it is typically the default _ethernet_ interface (and this program requires a _wireless_ interface), it simply illustrates the point that the name of the device doesn't matter so long as it is a string and a valid wireless device name.